Be aware of the values you’re being influenced into…

-I disagree.
-We don't need to market to people's desire for money, or fame, or any other baser instinct.
+We don't need to market to people's desire for money, fame, or other baser instincts…

-The opportunities to be of genuine Service and to do things that fuel our Creativity -- we know instinctively that this fosters deep happiness.
+We know instinctively that opportunities to be of genuine service, and to do things that fuel our creativity, create deep happiness.

-You can make enough money, a sustainable income, as a by-product of focusing on creativity and service… rather than “making money” as the primary objective.
+You can make enough money, a sustainable income, as a by-product of focusing on creativity and service, rather than “make lots of money” as the primary objective.

 It’s like the companies that market junk food, pornography, or violent video games.